benjamrio/benjamrio/README.md

 ## Who am I ?
-Driven and ethusiast Meng student at at CentraleSupélec, I love to discover and learn new things.
+Driven and ethusiast Meng student at CentraleSupélec, I love to discover and learn new things.
 Looking forward to meet clients' digital needs with efficient and innovative solutions.

+Always eager to start a new project!

 ## Contact
 Feel free to reach out or connect on